Jbleezy/BO1-Reimagined/README.md

 ### Spectre
 * Unupgraded: increased stock ammo from 120 to 240
-* Upgraded: increased stock ammo from 225 360
+* Upgraded: increased stock ammo from 225 to 360

 ### Wonder Weapons
 #### Baby Gun